SFU-MARS/SL_optCtrl/trpo/REAMDE.md

-these trpo code comes from openai spinup
+These trpo code comes from openai spinup